 This article was originally published Aug.
 19, 2009.
 It has been updated.

 Shannon Zimmerman runs point on the Fool's Duke Street and Ready-Made Millionaire services, and he runs off at the mouth each week on Motley Fool Money, the Fool's fast 'n' furious podcast.
-A fresh edition of MFM hits iTunes each Friday, and you can listen by clicking here.
-(Link opens iTunes.)
 Shannon doesn't own any of the companies mentioned in this article.
-Sprint Nextel is an Inside Value recommendation.
-Google is a Rule Breakers pick.
-Apple is a Stock Advisor choice.
+Sprint Nextel is an Inside Value pick.
+Apple is a Stock Advisor recommendation.
+Google is a Rule Breakers selection.
 You can check out the Fool's strict disclosure policy right here.